Uthmanbello/portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my learning partners, morning and standup team members, mentors and other friends who helped throughout the process
+I would like to thank my learning partners, morning and standup team members, mentors and other friends who helped throughout the process.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>